Introduction and Background

 The meeting also presented the total planned number of New Homes to be built in Cowfold, although the new ‘Standard’ method for determining the number per parish, which will be rolled out later this year, may increase this number.

-The Draft Neighbourhood Plan has been submitted to HDC and an independent outside body for a “Health Check”.
-Cowfold Parish Council took the feedback received into account in the production of the Plan prior to its approval on Monday 12thAugust.
+The Draft Neighbourhood Plan was submitted to HDC and an independent outside body for a “Health Check”.
+Cowfold Parish Council took the feedback received into account in the production of the Plan prior to its approval on Monday 12August.

 Draft Submission Plan